-The Society is supporting the following workshops in 2013:
+The Society is supporting the following workshops in 2017:

 An introduction to molecular biology, designed for scientists with limited knowledge.
 Training will include techniques in cloning, transfection and functional studies.

-This workshop is organised by Dr Caroline Pellet-Many (University College London).
+Organised by Caroline Pellet-Many (University College London).

-Live-Cell Imaging, 11-13 June 2013 (date TBC)
+Live-Cell Imaging, 20-22 June 2017

 University of East Anglia, Norwich, UK

 This three-day workshop provides theoretical and practical guidance on imaging live cells and tissues using widefield, confocal and multi-photon microscopy.
 The final day focuses on image analysis software.